 Back to UCL Imagestore.
 Items appearing under “Science Collection” do not include items previously in “Galton Collection”.

 Overall, finding information about what’s in the UCL Galton Collection remains difficult and messy.
 The digital presence is poor.
 In whatever way it’s been assimilated into UCL Science Collection, that assimilation is not reflected in resources available to people outside the unit.

 Alternative: Try This First

 The invisibility of the Galton Collection is surprising.
 I find it shocking.
-In fact, I find it obstructive given the institutional discussions surrounding Galton and the historical links between him, his patronage, and the history of eugenics at UCL.
+Indeed, I find it obstructive, given the institutional discussions surrounding Galton and the historical links between him, his patronage, and the history of eugenics at UCL.
 What comes to mind is those closing scenes in Spielberg’s (1981) film, Raiders of the Lost Ark (1981).

 Until some kind of workable solution appears, an old paper alternative is available.
 To learn what’s in the Galton Collection – or, at least what was in the Galton Collection before UCL Culture started managing it – consider a pamphlet circulated in 1976 by UCL Galton Laboratory (now defunct).
 That pamphlet is an inventory of objects collected by Karl Pearson and passed down through successive Galton Professors at UCL:

 - Thoday, Alfred George (compiler) (1976).
 A list of the apparatus of Sir Francis Galton (1822-1911) held in the Galton Laboratory, University College, London (London: Galton Laboratory).
 ISBN 090563800X.
 British Library UIN BLL01007433380.
 (Archive.org) (UCL Library)

 This list is not perfect.
 Additional material came into the Galton Collection later, and I think some items have since gone missing.
 However, this list offers a much needed first-order overview.
 If you want to know what’s in UCL Galton Collection, start with Thoday then check it against that old database.